 Key Person Insurance

 Depending on how your business is organized, this type of coverage allows for one person to have a life insurance policy through the company’s coverage.
 Generally speaking, this insurance is given to a highly-valued individual in the business in order to offset potential costs that occur after their passing, and the transition to finding a replacement for the key person.
 If you are not able to compensate your employees after an accident that could disrupt their working lives, they will look to work for companies that do.
 Don’t lose valuable employees because you tried to shave off a few extra dollars on your insurance premium.

 Umbrella liability coverage is an additional layer of protection that keeps you safe from major claims or litigation against your business.
 If you’re unsure how much your business would benefit from umbrella insurance, do some research or ask an insurance agent to see if the coverage would be helpful.
 Considering the relatively low cost, you may want to consider getting the policy just in case something does arise.

 The world of business insurance is a confusing and overwhelming one, especially to those without experience with the jargon.
 As a business owner, understanding the phrases and statements used throughout your insurance policy is crucial when deciding on what coverage your business needs.
 Keeping an eye out for commonly used terms and lingo will ultimately ensure that you get exactly what you expect from your insurance policy.

 Posted by Yanira Farray on 9:00 am, With 0 Reads, Filed under General News, Small Business.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.